-Top of my Christmas list would be any one of the London Collection of candle holders, which have beautiful cut outs that throw intricate, dancing shadows when illuminated.
+Top of my Christmas list would be any one from the London Collection of Skultuna brass candle holders.
+Their finely worked cut outs throw intricate, dancing shadows when illuminated, which is particularly atmospheric.

 Designed for Skultuna in 2014 by the internationally renowned jewellery designer Lara Bohinc, inspiration for The London Collection came from her travels.
-The lines of the Lunar pattern is inspired by the highways in Japan, The Celestial is inspired by motions of the planets around the sun and the Feather by the wing strokes of birds.
+The lines of the Lunar pattern is inspired by the highways in Japan.
+The idea for the Celestial came from the motions of the planets around the sun and the Feather from the wing strokes of birds.

 Skultuna also have a range of the smaller and simpler (but no less stylish) Kin Tealight Holders.
-They come in a range of metallic finishes and colours such as classic black and white but also a lovely Dusty Pink and a vibrant Azure Blue.
+They come in a range of metallic finishes and colours such as classic black and white.
+For colour lovers there’s also a lovely Dusty Pink and a vibrant Azure Blue.